 Figure 329.
-THE History of the two Maids of More-clacke, VVith the life and simple maner of IOHN in the Hospitall.
-ROBERT ARMIN. servant to the Kings most excellent Maiestie.
+THE History of the tvvo Maids of More-clacke, VVith the life and simple maner of IOHN in the Hospitall.
+ROBERT ARMIN, seruant to the Kings most excellent Maiestie.

 Robert Armin is listed in the First Folio as one of the company's "Principall Actors".
-Unlike Richard Burbage, for whom accounts exists of various roles he played^[7], there are no records of what parts Armin performed.
-The notion that he played the Fool in Lear is often stated as an incontrovertible fact by authorities in general sources of reference, including The Editors of the Encyclopedia Britannica as recently as 2025.
+Unlike Richard Burbage, for whom accounts exists of various roles he played [7], there are no records of what parts Armin performed.
+He was known for his singing, his quick-wit, his skills at wordplay, and bawdiness, which is why he is assumed to have played the Fool in Lear.
+This hypothesis is often stated as an incontrovertible fact by authorities in general sources of reference, including The Editors of the Encyclopedia Britannica as recently as 2025.
 However, as William A. Ringler, Jr. writes, "The usual assumption that Armin played the Fool has no evidence of any sort to back it." ('Shakespeare and His Actors: Some Remarks on King Lear,' in Proceedings of the Comparative Literature Symposium, XII, pp. 183-94.)